approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * [Android Studio](https://developer.android.com/studio) installed (version Flamingo 2022.2.1 is used in this guide) if you will build the Android app.
 Note that the `ANDROID_HOME` value must be properly defined to allow building.
+* An installation of Java 11 to support the Gradle plugins used.
+Note that if this is not globally available then follow the instructions when first trying to build the project to change `JAVA_HOME` or edit `Settings -> Build, Execution, Deployment -> Build Tools -> Gradle` and change the use of the `Gradle JDK` to be a specific version rather than from the `gradle-wrapper.properties` file.
 * The [`Kotlin Multiplatform Mobile Plugin`](https://kotlinlang.org/docs/multiplatform-mobile-plugin-releases.html) installed in Android Studio (version 0.5.3 was used in this guide).
 Amongst other things, this allows iOS apps to be launched directly from Android Studio.
 * [Xcode](https://developer.apple.com/xcode/) installed (version 14.3 is used in this guide) to build iOS version of application
 * [Cocoapods](https://cocoapods.org) installed to support iOS building (1.11.3 used in this guide)